-- Implemented and developed an adoptable and effective student health plan.
+- Implemented and developed an adaptable and effective student health plan.

-- Perform those actions specific for those of an Alternative school.
+- Perform those actions specific to those of an Alternative school.

-- Those include interpreting Psychiatrists’ reports, following up with students who were frequently admitted to psychiatric inpatient facilities.
+- These include interpreting Psychiatrists’ reports, and following up with students who were frequently admitted to psychiatric inpatient facilities.

 - Ensuring classroom area safe for students who have anger issues or psychotic episodes.

 - Administering medications, and assessing students to determine if the symptoms were significant to their psychological illness, or body illness.